-A session should bring out the mental agility of children which may otherwise not be apparent.
+A session of thunks should bring out the mental agility of children which may otherwise not be apparent.
 It can identify true intelligence and the capacity to think and understand concepts, rather than the ability to merely learn facts.
-A thunk encourages children to develop their own ideas and say what they genuinely think, rather than just repeat verbatim what others have said, or say what they think the teacher wants to hear.
+A thunk encourages children to develop their own ideas and say what they genuinely think, rather than just repeat verbatim what others have said, or what they think the teacher wants to hear.
 Thunks encourage critical analysis of statements of 'fact'.

 3) Harnessing Team Working Skills

-Questions of this kind posed to a group will encourage discussion.
+Questions of this kind posed to a group will also encourage discussion.
 Children have to listen to what others are saying and appreciate their points of view before proffering their own thoughts.
 They may change their own minds or change the minds of others in the group.
 They may add the ideas of others to their own to formulate new ideas, or to push the discussion into new areas.

 4) Character Building

 Thunks will help children build confidence in their own thoughts.
-Conventional questions which require factual answers will often cause 90% of the class to just clam up and say nothing at all, either because they just don't know the answer, or because they are scared of saying something stupid.
+Conventional questions which require factual answers will often cause 90% of an average class to just clam up and say nothing at all, either because they just don't know the answer, or because they are scared of saying something stupid.
 These kinds of questions or thunks in which the teacher does not offer a 'right' or 'wrong' answer, teach children that it is OK to think differently to everyone else.

 Types of Thunk, and How They Create Debate